alan-ai/alan-sdk-ios/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/alan-ai/alan-sdk-ios)](https://github.com/alan-ai/alan-sdk-ios/releases)
 [![CircleCI](https://circleci.com/gh/alan-ai/alan-sdk-ios.svg?style=shield)](https://circleci.com/gh/alan-ai/alan-sdk-ios)

 Quickly add voice to your app.
-Create a voice assistant or build a multimodal interface with two input modes &mdash; speech and gestures &mdash; working in sync.
+Create an in-app voice assistant to enable human-like conversations and provide a personalized voice experience for every user.

 <img src="https://storage.googleapis.com/alan-public-images/github/phone-finance.gif" height="325px" align="right"/>

 ## Alan is a Voice AI Platform

 Alan is a conversational voice AI platform that lets you create an intelligent voice assistant for your app.
-It offers all necessary tools to design, embed and host your conversational experiences:
+It offers all necessary tools to design, embed and host your voice solutions:

 #### Alan Studio
-A web portal where you can write, test and manage dialog scenarios for your voice assistant or chatbot.
+A powerful web-based IDE where you can write, test and debug dialog scenarios for your voice assistant or chatbot.

 #### Alan Client SDKs

-With Alan Client SDKs, you can quickly embed Alan's voice to your app.
+Alan's lightweight SDKs to quickly embed a voice assistant to your app.

 #### Alan Cloud

-Alan's AI-backend that maintains voice deployments and accomplishes all Spoken Language Understanding (SLU) and Natural Language Processing (NLP) tasks.
+Alan's AI-backend powered by the industry’s best Automatic Speech Recognition (ASR), Natural Language Understanding (NLU) and Speech Synthesis.
+The Alan Cloud provisions and handles the infrastructure required to maintain your voice deployments and perform all the voice processing tasks.

 To get more details on how Alan works, see <a href="https://alan.app/platform" target="_blank">Alan Platform</a>.

 ## Why Alan?

 * **No or minimum changes to your UI**: To voice enable your app, you only need to get the Alan Client SDK and drop it to your app.
-* **Serverless environment**: No need to plan for, deploy and maintain any infrastructure or speech components.
-Alan does all maintenance and voice processing tasks on behalf of your app.
+* **Serverless environment**: No need to plan for, deploy and maintain any infrastructure or speech components - the Alan Platform does the bulk of the work.
 * **On-the-fly updates**: All changes to the dialogs become available immediately.
 * **Voice flow testing and analytics**: Alan Studio provides advanced tools for testing your dialog flows and getting the analytics data on users' interactions, all in the same console.

 ## How to start

-To add voice on an iOS app:
+To create a voice assistant for your iOS app written in Swift or Objective-C:

 1. <a href="https://studio.alan.app/register" target="_blank">Sign up for Alan Studio</a> to build voice scripts in JavaScript and test them.
-2. Use the Alan iOS SDK to embed the Alan button to your app.
+2. Use the Alan iOS SDK to embed a voice assistant to your application.
 For details, see <a href="https://alan.app/docs/client-api/ios/ios-api" target="_blank">Alan AI documentation</a>.

 ## Downloads
 * [Alan iOS SDK on CocoaPods.org](https://cocoapods.org/pods/AlanSDK-iOS)